• Published: Apr 14 2025 05:14 PM

 wave

-Jean Marsh: Remembering a Television Legend
+Remembering Jean Marsh: A Television Icon

-Tributes poured in from fellow actors and directors, remembering Marsh not only for her talent but also for her kindness and empathy.
-Sir Michael Lindsay-Hogg, a close friend, described her as “wise and funny,” “very pretty and kind,” and “instinctively empathetic.”
-Marsh's legacy extends beyond her individual achievements; she helped shape the landscape of period drama, creating a template that continues to influence television today.
-Upstairs, Downstairs remains a testament to her creative vision and enduring storytelling prowess.
+Tributes have been pouring in since her death.
+Fellow actors and directors have remembered Jean not just for her talent but for her kindness and genuine warmth.
+Sir Michael Lindsay-Hogg, a close friend, described her as "wise and funny," "very pretty and kind," and "instinctively empathetic."
+It's clear she was deeply loved and respected.

 FAQ